NETWAYS/fundamentals4puppet-training/Setup.md

     $ vagrant up --provider virtualbox

-Two virtual machines are started.
-The puppet master is named 'master' and an agent based on CentOS 'agent'.
-You can use a SSH connection to both like described in the training or via:
+Three virtual machines are started.
+The puppet master is named 'puppet.localdomain', an agent based on CentOS 'agent-centos.localdomain' and the other agent based on Debian 'agent-debian.localdomain'.
+You can use a SSH connection to all virtual machines like described in the training or via:

-    $ vagrant ssh master
+    $ vagrant ssh puppet.localdomain

 After the succesful connect you are allowed to go to root.